-Not just because you’ll get a better home insurance premium if you have a decent home alarm and the correct locks on doors and windows, but for the security of your valuables – and you and yours.
+Not just because you’ll get a better home insurance premium if you have a decent home alarm and the correct locks on doors and windows and padlocks on gates and sheds, but for the security of your valuables – and you and yours.

 If like me, you find yourself solo parenting, whether full or part-time, it’s nice to know that you and the kids are as protected as you can be against unwelcome intruders.

 Feel safe in your own home